 Based on the Random House Unabridged Dictionary, © Random House, Inc. 2020

 a malignant disease, a form of lymphoma, characterized by painless enlargement of the lymph nodes, spleen, and liverAlso called: lymphoadenoma, lymphogranulomatosis

-C19: named after Thomas Hodgkin (1798–1866) who first described it.
+C19: named after Thomas Hodgkin (1798–1866), London physician, who first described it

 A malignant, progressive, sometimes fatal disease of unknown etiology, marked by enlargement of the lymph nodes, spleen, and liver and often accompanied by anemia and fever.

 Copyright © 2002, 2001, 1995 by Houghton Mifflin Company.
 Published by Houghton Mifflin Company.

 A progressive neoplastic disease, marked by proliferation of cells arising from the lymph nodes and bone marrow; enlargement of the lymph nodes, spleen, and liver; fever; and anemia.
 The disease is most common in teenagers and young adults.
 Hodgkin's disease is named after its identifier, English pathologist Thomas Hodgkin (1798-1866).